xiaolongbytes/barbell_optimizer_microservice/README.md

 Given a JSON payload containing totalWeight, barWeight, and plateOptions, returns a JSON object containing the plates required per side in pounds.
 It also returns the information in units of kilograms and also returns the equivalent weight of the totalWeight in various fun units (corgis, cats, kegs, gold bars).

-# General user notes on how to run Flask locally:
+# General Flask User Notes:
-Note: assumes Mac.
+Assumes Mac.
 For Windows/Powershell, most of the instructions can be found [here](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).
 1. Install python
 2. (First time only)
 Create a virtual environment